Immigration Lawyer Des Moines, IA

 Once deported immigrants may not be allowed to return to the U.S. for a period of between 5 – 20 years or even permanently.
 This time period generally depends upon the crime committed as well as the court’s own discretion.
 It’s possible to appeal this process with The Board of Immigration Appeals (BIA).
 Doing so requires filing an appeal within 30 days of the decision made by the immigration judge.

 The United States of America has always been a nation of immigrants.
 Even the ancestors of Native Peoples immigrated from Siberia, 25,000 years ago.
 Today, America remains that “shining beacon on the hill” for many in the rest of the world.
 Today, however, seeking refuge and freedom in this country can be a difficult challenge for many immigrants.
-There are many steps to becoming a U.S. citizen or resident, an immigration lawyer in Des Moines, IA from the Law Group of Iowa can assist you in navigating the process.
+There are many steps to becoming a U.S. citizen or resident, our team at the Law Group of Iowa can assist you in navigating the process.

 Have You Been Offered Employment in the U.S.?

 A visa simply grants the citizen of one country permission to visit another.
 However, a foreign national who wishes to attend school or work in the United States needs a specific kind of visa.
 For example, a B1/B2 visa allows a foreign visitor not only to travel freely but also to conduct business within U.S. borders.
 If you are from abroad and plan to work for a U.S. employer, you will need what is known as an H1-B visa.
 This allows a foreign national to temporarily fill a position requiring specialized knowledge and skills.
-There are several other visa types; some of these allow a foreigner to live and work in the U.S. longer than others, and are specific to certain situations.
-An immigration lawyer in Des Moines, IA can clarify which visa you should apply for.
+There are several other visa types; some of these allow a foreigner to live and work in the U.S. longer than others and are specific to certain situations.

 Are You Seeking Refuge?